 We hatch baby chicks in the Spring and Fall, flock production permitting.
 Upon hatch, chicks are evaluated for health, vigor, and fibromelanosis expression.
 Any chicks exhibiting low vigor are separated, given special treatment, and placed in our egg/meat production flock.

 It is not possible for us to sex Ayam Cemani chicks, so you will receive straight run (unsexed) chicks.
-Avian DNA sex testing, using blood or feathers, is available through multiple labs, if you wish to test your purchased chicks.
+Avian DNA sex testing, using blood or feathers, is available through multiple labs, if you wish to test your purchased chicks or chicks hatched from eggs.

 With Ayam Cemani, the further along they are, the fewer surprises you'll have.
 If you are looking to ensure that you do not purchase a rooster due to local regulations or want to add specific traits for your breeding program, Ayam Cemani juveniles are the way to go.

-We are happy to work with you to choose the proper pullet or cockerel for your needs.
+We are happy to work with you to choose the proper pullet or cockerel for your needs, when available.
+Please contact us to be placed on our waiting list.